joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/25/books/sally-rooney-intermezzo.html

 **Endrick, Modric, change of system?
 How Madrid could replace Mbappe for the derby**\
-`Madrid have lost Mbappe to injury for three weeks, but there's a number of ways they could shake up their line-up`\
+`Madrid have lost Mbappe to a thigh injury for three weeks.
+There are a number of ways they could adjust their line-up`\
 https://nytimes.com/athletic/5793881/2024/09/25/mbappe-injury-real-madrid-replacements/

 **Kentucky Sheriff Accused of Fatally Shooting Judge Pleads Not Guilty**\